-Liang Lab
+Kelesidis Lab

-The Liang lab's research focuses on delineating the pathophysiological mechanisms underlying chronic liver disease.
+The Liang Lab's research focuses on delineating the pathophysiological mechanisms underlying chronic liver disease.

 Our lab is studying novel regulatory mechanisms that control innate immunity in intestinal health and disease.